I wasn’t sure what to expect at this newly opened beach.

 –The beach rules can be found HERE.

-They include the usual “no glass”, “no dogs”, “wear a bathing suit”, “no flotie things”, and “no smoking pot around those who don’t want to get totally baked while watching their kids in the water”
+They include the usual “no glass”, “no dogs”, “wear a bathing suit”, “no floaty things”, and “no smoking pot around those who don’t want to get totally baked while watching their kids in the water”

 -Available at the beach (to borrow) are life jackets in all sizes (yes, children’s too), and water-accessible wheelchairs!

--There are currently NO BATHROOMS at the beach (the lifeguard said they’re coming.)
+-As of 2019 there were NO BATHROOMS at the beach (the lifeguard said they’re coming.)
 The closest are at the

 -Also, don’t get hit by a bike.
 They fly along the bike path you need to cross.
 It’s just like Frogger!